 Parent and guardian relations | Safeguarding protocols |

-State childcare regulations | Time management |
+State child care regulations | Time management |

 How To Pick the Best Child Care Resume Template

 Resume templates can help you create a high-quality document without having to start from scratch.
 But there are hundreds to choose from.
-Narrow down your options by looking for one that is structured with a header for each section and that doesn’t seem too crowded.
+Narrow down your options by looking for one structured with a header for each section, and that doesn’t seem too crowded.
 While creativity is encouraged when working with children, resist the urge to use fancy fonts or colors on your resume.
 This is still a professional document and should look like it.

 Frequently Asked Questions: Child Care Resume Examples and Advice